 systemctl status NetworkManager.service

-Note that, you can omit the .service at the end from the service name.
+Note that you can omit the .service at the end of the service name.
 The systemd is clever enough to understand the command!

 In the above example, you can see all information is provided in the command.
-It also has the CGroup value to identify the user groups as well – which is needed in a server environment.
+It also has the CGroup value to identify the user groups, which is needed in a server environment.